SageJasinski/reading-notes/Java-intro.md

 `document.wright()` will place your value on the page

-Remember that where ever you place or call your script with in the html file that is where it will show up on the page.
+Remember that wherever you place or call your script within the html file that is where it will show up on the page.

 -[Home](README.md)